Michael Allen, Board Member

 Michael is also a founding member of Solar Sonoma, a coalition of community leaders and private sector organizations that promotes development of alternative energy sources and reductions in fossil fuel dependency and green house gas emissions.
 Allen continues to advocate for green job creation as a creative means to jumpstart California's economy.

 Elected to the State Assembly in November 2010, Michael was appointed to serve as the Assistant Majority Leader shortly thereafter.
 Since then, he has worked to improve safety at our state hospitals, help working families, and create local jobs.
-After serving in the Assembly he was appointed to the California Unemployment Insurance Appeals Board by the Assembly Speaker Perez in January 2013.
+After serving in the Assembly he was appointed to the California Unemployment Insurance Appeals Board (CUIAB) by the Assembly Speaker Perez in January 2013.
 Governor Newsom appointed Michael to CUIAB in February 2019.